Birmingham

 Where should first-time visitors stay in Birmingham?

 Pick a neighborhood with breakfast options, evening energy, and easy access to the city’s strongest dining areas.
-In practical terms, that usually means keeping Selfridges building at The Bullring easy to reach.
+In practical terms, that usually means keeping the central districts easy to reach.

 What is the smartest way to get around Birmingham?